The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 If enabled, instructors and TAs will not see student names when grading submissions.
 For more, see Blind Grading for Moodle Assignment Submissions.

-For instructions on how to download all submissions within an assignment, see Download All Student Submissions in a Moodle Assignment.
+For instructions on how to download all submissions within an assignment, see Download Student Submissions from a Moodle Assignment.
 For more information on grading, see Grade Assignments in Moodle.

 - Use grading workflow